Local and global variables

 Please type in 5 numbers: Number 1: 10 Number 2: 34 Number 3: -32 Number 4: 99 Number 5: -53 The numbers are: 10 34 -32 99 -53 There are altogether 5 numbers, the mean is 11.6, the smallest is -53 and the greatest is 99

 The basic principle here is that the main function "stores" the data processed by the program.
-Here, this means the numbers typed in by the user, which are stored in the variable inputs.
+Here, this means the numbers typed in by the user, which are stored in the variable inputs

-If the numbers are needed in some function, the variable is passed as an argument, as seen above when the functions print_result and analyze are called.
-If the function produces a result that is relevant elsewhere in the program, the function returns this with a return statement, as seen with the functions input_from_user and analyse above.
+If the numbers are needed in some function, the variable is passed as an argument, as seen above when the functions print_result

-As always in programming, there are many ways to arrive at the same functionality.
-It would be possible to use the keyword global and have the functions directly access the inputs variable defined in the main function.
+variable defined in the main function.
 There are good reasons why this is not a smart move, however.
 If many different functions can access and potentially change a variable directly, it quickly becomes impossible to reliably track the state of the program, and the program risks becoming unpredictable.
 This is especially the case as the number of function involved grows large, as it is wont to do in large software projects.

 In conclusion, passing data into and out of functions is best handled by arguments and return values.

-You could also separate the implicit main function in the example above into its own, explicit main function.
-Then the variable inputs would no longer be a global variable, but instead a local variable within the main function:
+You could also separate the implicit main function in the example above into its own, explicit main

 # your main function goes here